Germanic verbs in English

 A few English verbs are more like the German 1st-person singular indicative form than anything else.

-Singular verbs in English and German
+singular verbs in English and German

 English